Priyanshu85/Roadmaps/README.md

 ## What to Contribute

-Example if the topic is Linked-List one should a deailed Roadmap on how to conquer this topic and also can share questions path like with which question to start and how to master the topic.
+Example if the topic is Linked-List one should share a deatailed Roadmap with folder name Linked-List on how to conquer this topic and also can share questions path like with which question to start and how to master the topic.

 # Steps for Contribution